Faculty Mentors

 Rachel Koldenhoven Rolfe, Ph.D., ATC

 Assistant Professor of Health and Human Performance and faculty co-director of the Clinical Biomechanics & Exercise Science Laboratory.
 Dr. Koldenhoven Rolfe’s research focuses on biomechanical assessment of gait and functional movements, biofeedback interventions to address biomechanical alterations, rehabilitation techniques, and populations with a history of lower extremity injuries.
 Dr. Koldenhoven Rolfe has mentored 15 graduate students completing a culminating project or thesis during her first five years at Texas State University.
-All students who have submitted abstracts to state and national conferences have been accepted for poster or oral presentations.
-One student presented at an international conference, and one has been accepted into a Ph.D. program.
+These projects have resulted in 8 refereed conference proceedings, 7 national and international conference presentations, and 3 peer-reviewed published manuscripts.
+One student has been accepted into a Ph.D. program.

 John Farrell III, Ph.D.